The future of the Colorado River won’t be decided soon, states say

 When it comes to Western water, the federal government pretty much does what the states tell it.
 Reclamation, the federal agency which manages the West’s dams and reservoirs, ultimately puts new water rules into law, but depends on the states to help write them.

-States have had trouble navigating the region out of crisis throughout the messy recent history of Western water management.
+States, throughout the messy recent history of Western water management, have had trouble navigating the region out of crisis.
 Climate change has depleted the Colorado River’s water supplies, and the states that depend on it have struggled to cut back on demand.

 But there is one thing the federal government can do.
 Spend.